DannyMeister177/CEBD1160-MyProject/README.md

 We can see average precision is only 49% and the curve is quite low.

-That being said, the model did provide which features are most important in predicting attrition with OverTime, MonthlyIncome and TotalWorkingYears being the most important.
+That being said, the model did provide which features are most important in predicting attrition with OverTime, MonthlyIncome and YearsAtCompany being the three most important (see figure below.
+The interpretation of this could be that Employees who have a lot of overtime are being overworked and coupled with a low MonthlyIncome may feel undervalued and would be more incentivized to look for another job.
+Finally, those with less experience may be more willing to take risks in changing jobs to look for more varied experience in their careers.

 ![Feature Importance](./plots/RF_FeatureRank.png)